Thursday, August 22, 2019

 The founding members of Average White Band in 1974

-AWB released a lot of great music back the day, including the massively funky “School Boy Crush,” a single from the band’s Grammy-nominated third album Cut The Cake (1975).
-Although it was only a moderate hit on the Billboard singles charts—pop (#33), R&B (#22)—it went on to become a funk classic and huge sampling source for many hip-hop and R&B artists.
-It has been sampled on a total of 151 songs.
+AWB released a lot of great music back in the day, including the massively funky “School Boy Crush,” a single from the band’s Grammy-nominated third album Cut The Cake (1975).
+Although it was only a modest hit on the Billboard singles charts—pop (#33), R&B (#22)—it went on to become a funk classic and huge sampling source for many hip-hop and R&B artists.
+It has been sampled on a total of 169 songs.

-In addition to “School Boy Crush,” a number of other AWB tracks have also been sampled, including their biggest hits “Pick Up The Pieces” and “Cut The Cake.”
-In all, their music has been sampled on a total of 447 songs, making them the fifteenth most sampled act of all time.
+In addition to “School Boy Crush,” many other AWB tracks have been sampled, including their biggest hits “Pick Up The Pieces” and “Cut The Cake.”
+In all, their music has been sampled on 569 songs.

 "Schoolboy Crush"